ObjectsCountries/Place-Segments-On/README.md

 # Place Segments On

-A GUI tool written in Rust for ricing the `$PS1` environment variable.
+A GUI tool written in Rust for ricing the `$PS1` environment variable in Bash.

 ## To Do

 ### Add

 * Network functionality
-* Icon checkbox functionality
+* "Copy" button above output
-* Bash functions for the network and battery segments
+* Exit code segment
-* "Copy" button below output
+* Weather segment

 ### Fix